Documentation Index

 - In the Ingestion Runner dropdown, select your Hybrid Runner.

-- Before filling in connection details, store any secrets in AWS Secrets Manager.
+- Before filling in connection details, store your connector credentials in your secrets store (see Secrets Management below).

 Secrets Management